LiangkuLin/Kuna_ai_project/README.md

 # Law_Genius - Law & Chatgpt & Langchain Integration App
+### Project Initialization
+1. Open a terminal and switch to WSL
+2. Navigate to the project directory
+3. Create a virtual environment named 'virt':
+    ```
+    virtualenv virt
+    ```
+4. Activate the virtual environment:
+    ```
+    source virt/bin/activate
+    ```
+5. Install all the required dependencies (from requitements.txt):
+    ```
+    pip install -r requirements.txt
+    ```

-### Project Running
+### Running the Project
-1. Create a .flaskenv file in the root folder of this project
+1. Create a .flaskenv file in the root directory of the project with the following content:
     ```
     FLASK_APP=run.py
     FLASK_ENV=development